Integrating Complex Covariate Transformations in Generalized Additive Models: Computational details

 where

+and $\phi', \phi''$ and $\phi'''$ correspond to the first-, second-, and third-order derivatives of the logistic function, respectively.

-\subsection{Multivariate kernel smoothing}
+\subsubsection{Multivariate kernel smoothing}

-Denoting by $K_{\bm a}$ the Kernel of a multivariate density function parameterized by the vector ${\bm a}$, and by $z_{ij}$ the scalar covariate corresponding to the vector ${{\bf x}_{ij}}$, the multivariate kernel smoothing nested effect defined in \eqref{eq:mgks} can be interpreted as a linear transformation:
+Let $K_{\bm a}$ be a multivariate kernel density function parameterized by the vector ${\bm a}$, and $z_{ij}$ be a scalar covariate corresponding to the $d$-dimensional vector ${{\bf x}_{ij}}$.
+A multivariate kernel smoothing transformation, defined in \eqref{eq:mgks}, can be written